 Recent high school graduates to those out of school for years can pursue full- or part-time study for educational or career advancement or personal enrichment.
-ECC offers convenient day, evening, and weekend – including Sunday – classes, along with online and hybrid (50% online/50% in-class) courses.
+Essex offers convenient day, evening, and weekend – including Sunday – classes, along with online and hybrid (50% online/50% in-class) courses.
 A comprehensive support system is provided to help you reach your full potential.
 Developmental programs are offered to students who require additional preparation before taking college-level courses.
 The academic year is divided into two 15-week semesters (fall and spring) and two summer terms.
 The College also offers a 10-day intersession during Winter Break.
-At ECC, most of the classes are small, usually no more than 25 to 30 students, ensuring personal attention.
+At Essex, most of the classes are small, usually no more than 25 to 30 students, ensuring personal attention.

 Preparation: Four-Year College and Workforce